 Note that all of the measures of central tendency are included on each page, but you don't need to assign them all if you aren't working on them all.
 If you're only working on mean, only assign students to find the mean.

-Pre-sorted sets will help students find the median, mode and range faster.
+These worksheets include pre-sorted lists of numbers to help students find the median, mode and range faster.

 Collecting and Organizing Data